-This page last modified on 1 July 2008.
+This page was last modified on 29 June 2024.

 The notes are also available in PDF format.

-available in GPX and KML (Google Earth) formats.
+A GPS track of the route is available in GPX and KML (Google Earth) formats.

-“Thanks for the detailed and very helpful instructions… your
+Thanks for the detailed and very helpful instructions… your judgement is obviously to be trusted! — Gerard

-“The directions were excellent and very easy to follow
+The directions were outstandingly good and very easy to follow throughout — Jonathan

-“…In awe of your detail… a splendid day
+…In awe of your detail… a splendid day out — Maggie

 The winding road leading east towards Touchbridge Cottage and Brill, seen on a summer’s evening.
 Much of Richard’s route is on roads of this nature, though admittedly not all as picturesque!

-This page contains instructions for cyclists wishing to cycle across a small part of the UK between the university cities of Cambridge and Oxford, in either direction.
-The instructions are intended to replace the need for a map, and they guide the user along quiet roads.
+The instructions are intended to replace the need for a map, and they guide the user along quiet roads as far as reasonably possible.
 They are based on the author’s observations, and those of various people who have helped.

 Distance: 83.9 miles (135.0 km).